(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 $75 Southwest Priority Credit

-The Chase Sapphire Reserve card comes with a $300 travel credit (see what counts here; they temporarily expanded the categories to allow grocery, dining, and home improvement to count as well).
-This used to be based on the calendar year, but now it’s based on the cardmember year – nothing special happening at year-end.
+The Chase Sapphire Reserve card comes with a $300 travel credit (see what counts here; they temporarily expanded the categories through December 2021 to allow grocery and gas purchases to count).
+This used to be based on the calendar year, but now it’s based on the cardmember year – no specific need to use this now.

 And if you’re applying for a new CSR card, there’s no special reason to apply before year’s end.
 Whenever you apply, you’ll get just one travel credit during the first year (maybe you can squeeze a second credit in right after the year renews).